1.1 Game Information

 consists of any number of key/value pairs, which are recognized as

-- Specifies the time-of-day at which all deadlines should occur.
+- Specifies the times-of-day at which all deadlines should occur.

-The hour is specified using a 24-hour clock, and based at the
+The hour is specified using a 24-hour clock, and based on the

 Otherwise, all deadlines will fall at the next occuring specified

-time-of-day after the requisite delay period (see below).
+time-of-day after or around (see FUDGE ) the requisite delay

 - DAYS dayList